g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

-An absurd example of hiding baggage behind noble politics: Harry calls his ex Dora a war criminal and identifies her with a mythical Europa figure (who I can't quite place.
+An absurd example of hiding your shit behind a facade of noble politics: Harry calls his ex Dora a war criminal and identifies her with a mythical Europa figure (who I can't quite place.
 Justice?)
 Harry's enormous pain is hysteroid dysphoria from a bad breakup, PTSD from 20 years of hard policing and terrible acts, brain damage from [sticking his head into a radioactive singularity](http://fayde.co.uk/dialojue/11050788-11050925#11050925), and only fourthly the social pain of an undemocratic life, a humiliated populace, [poverty](https://discoelysium.fandom.com/wiki/Revachol#Decades), and a lost utopia.
-But give him any chance and he will attribute his problems to the Coalition and the war.
+But give him the chance and he will attribute his problems to the Coalition and the war.
+Give others the chance and they will absurdly just call it alcoholism.

 Following the communism = love thread right to the end: Dros is Harry's future if he never gets over his breakup.
 A void where a person used to be; a person completely defined by his own failure, cast as the world failing him.
 Lashing out as his last mode of human interaction.